 Acne due to PCOS is a common manifestation among women who suffer from this medical condition.
 PCOS is characterized by the presence of high levels of the male hormone, androgen.
 This hormone causes excessive hair growth and progressive acne that can even become cystic in nature.
 High blood sugar levels also contribute to the increased incidence of acne in women with PCOS.

 The lower half of the face, namely the cheeks, chin, and jawline along with upper neck are primary areas that are affected by PCOS acne.
 Acne due to PCOS can also be seen on the upper back and chest.
-One in 10 women suffer from PCOS and among the cases of acne dealt and treated by doctors, more than a quarter of the women suffer from PCOS.
+One in 10 women suffers from PCOS and among the causes of acne dealt and treated by doctors, more than a quarter of the women suffer from PCOS.

 Is PCOS Acne Different From Regular Acne?

-PCOS acne pattern also differs from regular acne as the frequency and distribution of PCOS acne is on the lower half of the face, with increased chances of cystic acne forming here.
+PCOS acne pattern also differs from regular acne as the frequency and distribution of PCOS acne are on the lower half of the face, with increased chances of cystic acne forming here.
 Regular acne, on the other hand, can form anywhere on the face.

 What Are The Causes Of PCOS Pimples?

-Polycystic Ovarian Syndrome brings about many changes in the body that cause the PCOS acne.
+Polycystic Ovarian Syndrome brings about many changes in the body that cause PCOS acne.
 These are –

-- High Blood Sugar Levels – In PCOS affected women, hyperinsulinemia is commonly seen.
+- High Blood Sugar Levels: In PCOS affected women, hyperinsulinemia is commonly seen.
 This means that the insulin being produced by the body is not being used efficiently leading to increased blood sugar levels.
 This condition triggers the ovaries to produce more amount of androgens, thus aggravating the acne occurrence by producing higher levels of sebum.

-- Bacterial Infection – A pore blocked with excess oil, dirt, and grime becomes a suitable environment for acne causing bacteria Propionibacterium acnes to grow in.
+- Bacterial Infection: A pore blocked with excess oil, dirt, and grime becomes a suitable environment for acne-causing bacteria Propionibacterium acnes to grow in.
 The infected pores become pus-filled pimples in a short period of time.
 These can also progress and set deeper into the skin to form PCOS cystic acne.

-- Stress – An ignored cause of PCOS acne is emotional stress.
+- Stress: An ignored cause of PCOS acne is emotional stress.
 Physical appearance is of importance to women and when it is ruined due to acne, it can easily affect the psyche and increase stress levels.
 Stress wreaks havoc with hormone production and can intensify the PCOS acne problem.

-Also Read: How To Remove Pimples From Oily Skin?
+Must Read: How To Remove Pimples From Oily Skin?